Tuscan Chicken in Parmesan Cream Sauce – Instant Pot

 I won’t lie, this Tuscan Chicken with Parmesan Cream Sauce is no low calorie dish; it’s indulgent and worth it.
 The meat and vegetable components are bound together with a delicious creamy sauce that has both cream and Parmesan cheese.
 You want it don’t you?
 I know…maybe not every night but a special dinner is now an easy one too!

 I made the entire recipe and vacuum packed leftovers in serving sizes.
-Finding a frozen meal like Tuscan Chicken with Parmesan Cream Sauce in the freezer is like winning the lottery when you’re dog tired and not in the mood to cook!
+Finding a frozen meal like Tuscan Chicken in Parmesan Cream Sauce in the freezer is like winning the lottery when you’re dog tired and not in the mood to cook!

 An easy and delicious version of Tuscan Chicken made in the Instant Pot; with mushrooms, sun-dried tomatoes, and spinach in a creamy sauce.